12 Steps To Start a Jewelry Business: How You Can Profit From Luxury

 But it's not the only platform that can help you reach your target market.
 That's because not everyone is on Facebook.
 Again, it's all about knowing your customers' platform of choice.

 Regarding Facebook alternatives, Twitter is a good place for establishing your jewelry line brand.
-Pinterest works best for businesses in a specific niche—custom or handmade jewelry, for example.
+Pinterest works best for businesses in a specific niche—custom or handmade jewelry, for example (but if you're curious, be sure to check out our recommendations for selling handmade jewelry here).

 Any advertisement you pay for is a paid ad.
 There are many different types—native ads, remarketing ads, display ads, banner ads, etc.—but social media ads and Google ads (also known as pay-per-click ads) are the most common.